 b) Then, scroll down to the OnApp Storage section and check the Enable OnApp Storage

-c) Tick the Use Local Read Path check box to minimise the network throughput dependency for the read-heavy workloads.
+c) Tick the Use Local Read Path check box to minimize the network throughput dependency for the read-heavy workloads.

 3. Next, enter the IP addresses for static content target and Control Panel server CloudBoot interface.
 Users can host static content (such as kernels, CloudBoot images, and virtual server templates) on a standalone NFS server.
 The default configuration is to install everything on the OnApp Control Panel server.
 Users can enter the relevant IPs in Settings >> Configuration >> System >>